Junjie-Chu/CompSci_4/CommunityAnalysis/examples/Readme.md

 1. An example of how to run weighted Louvain algorithm on different area.
 2. NMI
 3. In feeding area, some codes to check intersection between communities of 2 days are shown.
 4. In all area, there are some codes for random simulation.
+5. Errors in robot(milk) area are caused by that there is no community.
+Try different thresholds when building adjacency matrices.
 ## clique_percolation_method.ipynb
 Contents:
 1. An example of how to run CPM algorithm.